ALBruzos/ALBruzos.github.io/_pages/cv.md

 [More details](https://albruzos.github.io/institutional-citizenship/)

 <b>PROFESSIONAL MEMBERSHIPS</b> <i class="fa fa-puzzle-piece" aria-hidden="true"></i>
 I believe in the importance of unions and associations to network and discuss with colleagues.
 Therefore, I have been and I am a member of different societies worldwide.
-Unfortunately, my time and money is limited and I cannot contribute as much as I would like.
+Unfortunately, my time and money are limited and I cannot contribute as much as I would like.
 [Check here my past and ongoing memberships](https://albruzos.github.io/institutional-citizenship/)
 <img src='/images/albruzos-memberships.png'>

 ---